William Dalrymple Keynote Speaker

 William Dalrymple's Biography

-William Dalrymple is a Scottish historian writer, curator, art historian and co-founders and co-directors of the annual Jaipur Literature Festival.
+William Dalrymple is an eminent historian, author, curator and art historian.
+He is a co-founder and co-director of the annual Jaipur Literature Festival.
 His interests include the history and art of India, Pakistan, Afghanistan, the Middle East, the Muslim world, Hinduism, Buddhism, the Jains and early Eastern Christianity.
 An established and award-winning author, William has published many books, ranging from a book of essays about current affairs in the Indian Subcontinent and travel books.
 His books have been translated into more than 40 languages, and all eight of his books have won literary prizes.

 William is a regular contributor to The New York Review of Books, The Guardian, the New Statesman, and The New Yorker.
 He has written for Time magazine and since 2004, he has been the Indian Subcontinent correspondent of the New Statesman.
 In 2012, William was appointed a Whitney J. Oates Visiting Fellow in the Humanities by Princeton University.
 In 2015, he was delegated as the OP Jindal Distinguished Lecturer at Brown University.
 Following this, in 2018, he was awarded the President’s Medal of the British Academy.
 His acclaimed books have won many awards and prizes, including the Duff Cooper Memorial Prize, the Thomas Cook Travel Book Award, the Sunday Times Young British Writer of the Year Award, the Hemingway, the Kapuściński and the Wolfson Prizes.
 He has been five times longlisted and once shortlisted for the Samuel Johnson Prize for non-fiction.